GSA/idmanagement.gov/_arch/Intro_arch.md

 The FICAM Architecture includes government-wide enterprise architecture views with the flexibility to support each agency’s unique business or mission needs.
 Use the FICAM Architecture as a tool to continuously improve upon your agency’s approach and align with federal security and privacy initiatives.

-Copy the graphics and text throughout this playbook to use at your agency to drive ICAM awareness, strategy developments, and communications.
+Copy the graphics and text throughout this guide to use at your agency to drive ICAM awareness, strategy developments, and communications.

 ## What is the FICAM Architecture?
 > **FICAM** is the Federal Government’s enterprise approach to design, plan, and execute common ICAM processes.